oudeismetis/oudeis/content/blog/2021/bed-finished.md

 After taking a break from the project, I'll work on building safely rails and a third stability side rail so that the bed can be switched between it's current setup and the bunk bed variant.

-Not sure when that will all happen though...:smile:
+Not sure when that will all happen though. . .:smile: